DecodeGenetics/Ratatosk/README.md

 # Ratatosk

-### Phased hybrid error correction of long reads using colored de Bruijn graphs
+### Hybrid error correction of long reads using colored de Bruijn graphs

-Ratatosk is a phased error correction tool for erroneous long reads based on compacted and colored de Bruijn graphs built from accurate short reads.
-Short and long reads color paths in the graph while vertices are annotated with candidate *de novo* Single Nucleotide Polymorphisms.
-Long reads are subsequently anchored on the graph using exact and inexact *k*-mer matches to find paths corresponding to corrected sequences.
+Ratatosk is a hybrid error correction method for erroneous long reads based on a compacted and colored de Bruijn graph built from accurate short reads.
+Short and long reads color paths in the graph while vertices are annotated with candidate SNPs.
+Long reads are subsequently anchored on the graph using exact and inexact k-mer matches to find paths corresponding to corrected sequences.
-We demonstrate that Ratatosk can reduce the raw error rate of long reads down to X\,\% while preserving read phasing.
-Ratatosk corrected data allow for the same high quality SNP calls as for the raw data but indel calling precision and recall substantially increase by up to Y\,\% in the corrected data.
-Phased assemblies created from Ratatosk corrected data are also significantly more contiguous compared to the raw long reads.
+Ratatosk can reduce the raw error rate of ONT reads 6-fold on average with a median error rate as low as 0.28%.
+Ratatosk corrected data maintain nearly 99% accurate SNP calls and substantially increase indel calls accuracy by up to about 40% compared to the raw data.
+An assembly of HG002 created from Ratatosk corrected ONT reads yields a contig N50 of 43.22 Mbp and outperforms high quality assemblies using PacBio HiFi reads.
+In particular, the assembly of Ratatosk corrected reads contains about 2.5 times less errors than the assembly created from PacBio HiFi reads.

 ## Table of Contents